EnglishSid/DigitalExplorerSpecs/Sandbox/SandboxSetup/readme.md

      - Select the required version (if importing an existing dataset check the version required)
      ![Step3](images/step3.PNG)

-- Once created start your instance
+- If importing an existing dataset no need to start your instance

 ## Importing an existing database